Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning

 \section{Conclusion}

-In this work, we propose an entropic-force perspective on neural network learning.
+In this work, we have proposed an entropic-force perspective on neural network learning.
 We derive an entropic loss, which breaks continuous symmetries and preserves discrete ones, leading to universal behaviors such as gradient balance and alignment.
-Our results provide a unifying framework that explains several emergent phenomena in deep learning, including sharpness-seeking behavior and universal feature structure, as consequences of underlying symmetries and entropic forces.
-This framework offers predictive and explanatory power across architectures and scales, and points toward a more principled, physics-inspired understanding of learning dynamics and emergent phenomena.
+The entropic loss suggests a potential unifying perspective for understanding training: learning algorithms prefer solutions with the minimal gradient fluctuation.
+This perspective provides a unifying framework that explains several emergent phenomena in deep learning, including sharpness-seeking behavior and universal feature structure, as consequences of underlying symmetries and entropic forces.
+The framework offers predictive and explanatory power across architectures and scales, and points toward a more principled, physics-inspired understanding of learning dynamics and emergent phenomena.
 Future work may extend this foundation to encompass higher-order corrections, richer architecture structures, and nonequilibrium dynamics of modern training procedures.
-A major limitation of our work is that we only focused on the problems that have explicit symmetries, and an important future problem is to extend the results to the case where there is only approximate symmetry or no symmetry at all.
-Our experiments show that these systems without symmetries agree qualitatively with those systems with explicit symmetries, and this suggests that there are underlying, hidden concepts that are yet to be discovered.
+A major limitation of our work is that we focused only on problems with explicit symmetries; an important future direction is to extend the results to cases with only approximate symmetries.
+Our experiments show that symmetry-free systems qualitatively agree with symmetry-preserving systems, suggesting that there are underlying, hidden concepts yet to be discovered.

 An implication of Theorem~\ref{theo: symmetry breaking} is that discrete symmetries such as $Z_2$ still remain in the loss function.
 This enables the possibilities of spontaneous symmetry breaking and phase transitions in neural networks.
 Prior works have studied phase transitions \cite{ziyin2024symmetry} without the entropy term and are inherently zero-temperature phase transitions.
 It may be possible to develop a theory of phase transitions based on entropic loss, similar to the classical Landau theory.
-Also, a striking aspect of our construction is its similarity to the actual formalism of thermodynamics in physics; our result motivate development of a robust thermodynamics theory of deep learning.
+Also, a striking aspect of our construction is its similarity to the actual formalism of thermodynamics in physics; our result motivates the development of a robust thermodynamics theory of deep learning.